25 Coolest Midwest Lake Vacation Spots

 Summer brings acclaimed film, jazz and chamber music festivals.
 Visitors come to enjoy those, plus all the things that lured artists here in the first place: boats bobbing in the marinas, white sand and gentle waves on Oval Beach, lush foliage in the trees and the ever-changing blue of Lake Michigan.

 Missouri's largest lake has 1,150 miles of shoreline—and just about as many ways to get out and enjoy it.
 The lake was formed in 1931, with the completion of Bagnell Dam.
 Developed over the years since then, "the Strip" evolved into a colorful kitsch-central, with fudge shops, old-time photo studios and souvenir shops.

 But the lake is still the biggest draw, and fishing here is fabulous.
 Nearly 50 full-service marinas can hook you up with boat rentals.
 On shore, you can play 261 holes of golf or tour the ruins of a mansion at Ha Ha Tonka State Park, ride horseback at Lake of the Ozarks State Park or take a lantern tour of Ozark Caverns.
-And with more than 100 restaurants (including great sandwiches at On the Rise Bakery and fine dining at the Blue Heron), you'll have plenty of options to try during your trip.
+And with more than 100 restaurants, you'll have plenty of options to try during your trip.

 Rearing out of Lake Superior, and surrounded by hundreds of smaller islets, Isle Royale National Park is a 45-mile-long bastion of protected wilderness.

 It's not an easy place to get to.
 Isle Royale is buffered from the mainland by miles of chilly Lake Superior, and that has helped this rocky island maintain its near-pristine state.
 Though there were once summer homes, resorts and even mining operations, only a single lodge remains for visitors.
 There are no roads.